craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 ###### Environmental Damage
 When a character is pushed, if they are pushed into an object or wall they cannot pass through, they take 1d6 True Force Damage for every 5ft they cannot be pushed.

-While falling, at the beginning of their turn, gravity pushes a character 10' downward for every round they have been falling.
+While falling, at the beginning of their turn, gravity pushes a character 15' downward for every round they have been falling.

 ## Stance
 Stance is the way your character's body is positioned, and will affect how effectively you fight.
-The four stances RHoD mechanically cares for are High Ready, Low Ready, Crouched, and Prone.
+The four stances RHoD mechanically cares for are 'High Ready', 'Low Ready', 'Crouched', and 'Prone'.

 ###### High Ready
 High Ready is an upright position, where your character has their weapon in a forward battle-ready position.
 You are favoring offence in this stance.